 We do not believe that people need to reach a certain cognitive standard before they can begin a relationship with God.
 Baptism is first and foremost an extension of God's grace to humanity.
 This grace is freely given and undeserved.
 It is offered not on the basis of a person's good works, abilities, or the amount of knowledge or understanding a person has.
 Because of this, the sacrament of baptism is also available to infants and children.
 During the baptism of those who cannot answer for themselves, the parents make the decision on behalf of the child that he or she will grow up as a follower of Jesus.
 Parents, sponsors (also called godparents) and the congregation also make vows to raise and support the child in the Christian life.
 At baptism, a decision is made for the child.
 This is an important distinction.
 Baptism is not a way of thanking God for the child (there is a separate service for this called dedication) and it is not done because of family or cultural traditions.
-It is parents making a serious commitment for their child.
+It is parents, caregivers and sponsors along with their faith community making serious commitments before God to support the formation of the candidate's faith.